MakotoE/guess-the-eval/about.md

 All evaluations were calculated with Stockfish 14.1, to a depth of 25 with NNUE.

 Selecting positions for the positions database is difficult.
 There may be very one-sided positions.
 Also, the points scoring algorithm may need tweaking.
-You can check the source code to see how they are currently implemented.
-(See [`evaluator`](https://github.com/MakotoE/guess-the-eval/blob/main/evaluator/src/main.rs) and [`PointsSolver.ts`](https://github.com/MakotoE/guess-the-eval/blob/main/src/PointsSolver.ts))
+If you know of a possible way to improve the scoring algorithm, please leave create an issue with your idea.